Benn9211/ch_8/README.md

-# First project from front half devloper
+# First project from front half web devlopment

 * Downloadload the file